betterscientificsoftware/bssw.io/CuratedContent/TelecomToolsForRemoteWork.md

 In the table below...

+* We've tried to provide as many links as possible to information relevant to a given feature.
 * *Partial* means some support for the feature exists but not at the level of support one would expect.
 * *Maybe* means the feature may exist depending on other factors outside of